 So if you’re a beginner or professional podcaster, the MV7 may suit you better.
 However, if you’re looking for a cheaper alternative, the SM58 will work just as well.

 Frequently Asked Questions

 Is the Shure SM58 good for recording vocals?

-Yes, the Shure SM58 has a frequency response optimized for vocals, which is ideal for this purpose.
+Yes, the Shure SM58 has a frequency response optimized for vocals, which is ideal.

 Why is the Shure SM58 so good?

-The SM58 is known to be a rugged, durable microphone with a balanced frequency response and good noise rejection.
+The SM58 is a rugged, durable microphone with a balanced frequency response and good noise rejection.
 It’s one of the best in its class and a true industry staple.